Learn How to Refinance With Bad Credit

 Get a cosigner

-A cosigner can help you qualify for a loan and/or a better interest rate than you can get on your own, especially if you have bad credit.
-This person will be held financially responsible for your refinance if you miss payments, which means his or her credit is also at risk.
+A cosigner can add their income to help you qualify for a loan, but keep in mind, your interest rate will still be based on whoever has the lower credit score.
+Your cosigner will be held financially responsible for your refinance if you miss payments, which means their credit is also at risk.
 This is a big commitment and not something you or your prospective cosigner should take lightly.

 Use an FHA Streamline Refinance

 The FHA Streamline Refinance program allows homeowners who already have an FHA-insured loan to refinance with limited underwriting and scrutiny of your credit score.
-This means you likely won’t have to do a credit check, verify your income or employment or go through an appraisal process.
-You can also expect lower closing costs than you’d find elsewhere.
-Though these loans are made by private lenders, your ability to meet the FHA’s standards for your initial mortgage makes you a safer bet in spite of your credit.
+This means you won’t have to verify your income or go through an appraisal process.
+You can also expect lower closing costs than you’d find with a non-streamline refinance.

-To be eligible for an FHA Streamline Refinance, you must already have an FHA loan and be current on your mortgage payments.
+To be eligible for an FHA Streamline Refinance, you must have had your current FHA loan for at least seven months, and be current on your mortgage payments.
 You must also demonstrate a tangible benefit of refinancing: a lower interest rate, a lower monthly payment or a switch from an adjustable-rate mortgage to a fixed-rate mortgage.
-With an FHA refinance loan, you cannot do cash-out in excess of $500.
+With an FHA refinance loan, you cannot receive cash-out in excess of $500.

 Streamline with a VA Interest Rate Reduction Refinance Loan (IRRRL)

-If you are a service member or veteran with an existing mortgage backed by the U.S. Department of Veterans Affairs (VA), you may be able to go through a streamline refinance for a new VA loan.
-Similar to an FHA Streamline Refinance, an IRRRL doesn’t require extensive documentation or credit scrutiny.
-Although the VA does not limit how much you can borrow, it will only insure a certain amount — your loan is actually financed by a VA-approved lender.
-This cap depends on the county in which you live.
+If you are a service member or veteran with an existing mortgage backed by the U.S. Department of Veterans Affairs (VA), you may be able to go through a streamline refinance for a new VA loan, which is also called an interest rate reduction refinance loan (IRRRL).
+Similar to an FHA Streamline Refinance, an IRRRL doesn’t require extensive documentation or an appraisal.